 Program Criteria

-Since 2007, Mercer University has operated a Down Payment Assistance Program (DPA) program in partnership with the John S. and James L. Knight Foundation and Historic Macon Foundation to incentivize faculty and staff to purchase and occupy homes in the College Hill Corridor (also known as the Intown Macon Neighborhood, comprised of Beall’s Hill, College Hill, Tattnall Square Heights, Tindall Heights and Huguenin Heights) through forgivable loans up to $20,000.
-The program has been funded by a grant from the Knight Foundation and matching funds from the University’s operating budget.
-The program has funded more than 60 DPA allocations in the format of a forgivable loan, 70% of which have been directed to the targeted revitalization of the Beall’s Hill neighborhood.
+Since 2007, Mercer University has operated a Down Payment Assistance Program (DPA) program that provides incentives to faculty and staff who purchase and occupy homes in the College Hill Corridor (also known as the Intown Macon Neighborhood, comprised of Beall’s Hill, College Hill, Tattnall Square Heights, Tindall Heights and Huguenin Heights) through forgivable loans of up to $10,000.

 Employee Eligibility